Narasaraopeta Engineering College: Campus

 Narasaraopeta Engineering College campus spreads across 48 acres of land.
 It is 100 km away from Gannavaram airport.

 The campus consists of a central library, Hi-tech classrooms with digital projectors enabled to facilitate the students with E-learning, wifi-enabled computer labs, workshops-mechanical, civil, electrical.

-Hostels are available for students (Air Conditioned A.C & Non-A.C) and faculties along with a guest house, canteens, medical centre, indoor stadiums.
+Hostels are available for students (A.C & Non-A.C) and faculties along with a guest house, canteen, medical centre, indoor stadiums.

 The campus has a good cricket pitch of the central strip of the cricket field between the wickets.
 It is 22 yd (20.12 m) long (1 chain) and 10 ft (3.05 m) wide.
 The surface is flat and normally covered with extremely short grass.
 The campus also contains a good playground for athletics and various sports.